Skip to main content

 Maybe, but do not assume the answer from the client location alone.
 The result depends on the exact service and whether a special rule applies.
 Recheck the Step 1 classification, verify the current HMRC VAT treatment for that service type, then issue the invoice.

 Use verified wording, not copied wording from an old template.
-Insert current cross-border wording only after a current guidance check, and place it directly under line items or immediately above totals.
-Log when you last checked it.
+Use wording checked against current HMRC guidance or qualified tax adviser records, place it directly under line items or immediately above totals, and log when you last checked it.

 Use an evidence pack, not a single-document file.
 Keep related sales, shipment, and customs records together where relevant.
 Verify the exact required documents and timing against current HMRC VAT guidance before you rely on them.